undreamai/LLMUnity/README.md

 ## Examples
 The [Samples~](Samples~) folder contains several examples of interaction 🤖:
-- [SimpleInteraction](Samples~/SimpleInteraction): Demonstrates simple interaction with an AI character
+- [SimpleInteraction](Samples~/SimpleInteraction): Demonstrates a simple interaction with an AI character
-- [MultipleCharacters](Samples~/MultipleCharacters): Demonstrates simple interaction using multiple AI characters
+- [MultipleCharacters](Samples~/MultipleCharacters): Demonstrates a simple interaction using multiple AI characters
 - [ChatBot](Samples~/ChatBot): Demonstrates interaction between a player and a AI with a UI similar to a messaging app (see image below)

 <img width="400" src=".github/demo.gif">